tapis-project/smart-scheduling/README.md

 Here are the runtime parameters predetermined to have a valid runtime environment for our script.
 The variables to note are ```my_user```, ```my_passwd```, ```my_database```.
-To set up these variables with their correct values, we need to create these values in our workbench.
+To set up these variables with their correct values, as they must be changed to your user specifications as they cannot be left as default, as such we need to create these values in our SQL workbench.

 ## Creating the Database
 Open up MySQL Workbench and click the plus sign by the "MySQL Connections".